oist-cnru/reproducible/readme.md

 code that use other licenses.

 The library is in beta; expect some changes.
-Python 3.5 or later is officially supported, but [the code runs on 2.7 and other versions as well](https://travis-ci.org/oist-cnru/reproducible).
+Python 3.5 or later is officially supported, but [the code runs on 2.7 and 3.4 (but not on 3.3) as well](https://travis-ci.org/oist-cnru/reproducible).